 We must remember that no matter how serious an allegation is, we must protect, safeguard and follow the right procedures to take care of an employee’s wellbeing.
 Although, after dismissal, the duty of care ceases to be a requirement, the state of someone’s mental health during and after dismissal should remain a priority.

 If you’re seeking expert advice on this subject or a related matter, speak with a professional.
 PsycHR is a leading mental health and training HR consultancy company, who have built a valuable reputation for their unique approach to promoting mental health in the workplace while balancing commercial productivity.
-To download their brochure, please, click here.
+If you want to find out more, download their brochure.